veenaledi/DS-Capstone-Project/README.md

 *__2.2 Loading the data__*

-Data is from Kaggle and the dataset is called `278k_labelled_uri.csv.zip` Its a music based dataset.
+Data is from Kaggle and the dataset is called `278k_labelled_uri.csv.zip`.

 *__2.3 Initial Exploration And EDA__*
 *__2.3.2 Dataset summary__*